SakSal-tech/trade-capture-system/docs/step-5-notifications.md

 - Directly publishing to an external broker (Kafka/RabbitMQ) from the service.
   - Pros: Durable, scalable, decouples producers and consumers.
   - Cons: Requires infra, extra config, security hardening.
 For a first incremental rollout this is heavy and increases operational burden.
-  - Decision: Defer to a follow‑up step after we validate UX and volume.
+  - Decision: Defer to a follow‑up step after validate UX and volume.
 - Using Spring ApplicationEventPublisher to fire an application event and then a listener sends to a broker.
   - Pros: decouples publisher/listener responsibilities and simplifies unit testing.
   - Cons: still requires a downstream transport implementation and slightly more moving parts.